usaid-cs/yesterday-i-learned/geography.md

 - Mount K2 is the second tallest mountain in the world, and also the one with the second highest death rate.
 Everest is the tallest, but [Annapurna I](https://en.wikipedia.org/wiki/Annapurna_Massif#Annapurna_I) has the highest death rate.
 - [Lake Kivu](https://en.wikipedia.org/wiki/Lake_Kivu) blows up from underwater CO2 pressure every thousand-or-so years, suffocating and killing everything around it.
 "Around the lake, geologists found evidence of massive biological extinctions about every thousand years, presumably caused by outgassing events."
 - Easter Island belongs to Chile ("annexed in 1888").
 It is at the middle of ~~nowhere~~ the Pacific ocean.
+- Bethlehem is in West Bank now.
+The [Gaza Strip](https://en.wikipedia.org/wiki/Gaza_Strip) is the tiny thing that is neither Israel nor the West Bank.
+Together, West Bank and Gaza Strip make up [Palestine](https://en.wikipedia.org/wiki/State_of_Palestine).